Homepage > Journal > Exploratory research

 How you like that:

-Exploratory Research is used to discover the needs, behaviors, and goals of users of web and mobile applications that the designers and researchers did not know before the study.
+Exploratory research (also called generative or discovery research) is used to discover the needs, behaviors, and goals of users of web and mobile applications that the designers and researchers didn't know before the study.

-The primary purpose of Exploratory Research is to gain a more profound, multidimensional understanding of end users — their problems, needs, behaviors, preferences, experiences, and emotions.
+The primary purpose of exploratory research and exploratory data analysis is to gain a more profound, multidimensional understanding of end users — their problems, needs, behaviors, preferences, experiences, and emotions.
+It aids in developing a digital product.

-By allowing you to understand the user, Exploratory Research gives you a chance to create a digital product that is better tailored to meet user goals and objectives in a more satisfying, enjoyable, and attractive way.
+Exploratory research allows you to understand the user and create a digital product that is better tailored to meet user goals and objectives in a more satisfying, enjoyable, and attractive way.

-Exploratory Research allows you to understand not only what need the product is supposed to satisfy but also how and whose need it is supposed to fulfill.
+Exploratory research allows you to understand what need the product is supposed to satisfy and how and whose need it is supposed to fulfill.

-In this sense, it is strategically vital research that should be a permanent element in creating product strategy and implementation and development plans.
+In this sense, research is strategically vital and should be a permanent element in creating product strategies and implementation and development plans.

 If you are curious about the answers to the above questions, be sure to read this article!